-This brings us back to that curious statement in the first half of the story, that Jesus could do no deed of power there except for curing a few sick people.
+This brings us back to that curious statement I mentioned before, that "Jesus could do no deed of power there except for curing a few sick people."
 It is a curious statement for a number of reasons, not the least of which is the disturbing theological question it poses about whether or not Jesus had ultimate power.
 More angels than can be counted have danced on the head of this particular pin as theologians and others of faith have wrestled with the implications of Jesus seeming to be powerless.
 Mark's choice of language set the whole argument in motion, as he clearly states Jesus was unable to do any powerful deeds; if he had expressed the outcome another way it might have helped, although those other ways raise similar issues.
 For example, if Mark had written, "Jesus chose not to do any powerful deeds there ..." we would wonder about his motives.
 Or if Mark had simply written, "Jesus did not do any powerful deeds there ..." we would also wonder why not.

-So it seems Mark wanted us to be clear that there was a reason why no powerful deeds got done, and in the context, and given the immediately-following warning about "shaking the dust off" re people who wouldn't receive the good news, it is pretty clear that the reason for no powerful deeds was because the people around Jesus chose to see him as just one of them, that he was "too ordinary" to be able to do anything exceptional or incredible.
-Yes, we know, we are certain, especially because of his resurrection, that Jesus could have rammed good deeds and powerful works down their throats, but that in itself would have betrayed the message of hope and reconciliation that he brought to those who would believe.
+So it seems Mark wanted us to be clear that there was a reason why no powerful deeds got done, and with the context and given the immediately-following warning about "shaking the dust off" re people who wouldn't receive the good news, it is pretty clear that the reason for no powerful deeds was because the people around Jesus chose to see him as just one of them, that he was "too ordinary" to be able to do anything exceptional or incredible.
+We on the other hand know, indeed we are certain especially because of his resurrection, that Jesus could have rammed good deeds and powerful works down their throats, but that in itself would have betrayed the message of hope and reconciliation that he brought to those who would believe.
 Faith, belief, a willingness to respond and a desire to rely upon Jesus were and still are necessary to receive the benefits and blessings of his extra-ordinary power.
-Not that the opposites - lack of faith or unbelief - rob Jesus of any power, but rather that they rob the unbeliever of the opportunity to receive those blessings.
-The gift is offered, but if the gift is either ignored or rejected, the giver of the gift is not affected, only the would-be-recipient loses out.
+The key is to realize that lack of faith or unbelief does not rob Jesus of any power but rather robs the unbeliever of the opportunity to receive those blessings.
+The gift is offered, but if the gift is either ignored or rejected, the giver of the gift is not affected - well saddened perhaps, but only the would-be-recipient loses out.